 Watch the video below to learn more about concrete slabs and how much they cost.

 Our fertiliser shed designs for bulk granular fertiliser storage include concrete panel walls so that the shed cladding isn’t corroded by the fertiliser.
-These concrete panels can also be used to separate bays if segregation is a requirement for your shed.
+These concrete panels also protect the cladding from machinery damage when loading and unloading the shed.

 Like concrete slabs, the team at Action Steel can also arrange the supply and install of the concrete panels for your fertiliser shed.

-For more information on fertiliser sheds and design options and recommendations, talk to one of our building consultants – and remember to store your fertiliser as per the relevant regulations.
+For more information on fertiliser sheds and design options and recommendations, talk to one of our building consultants

 We hope this article on the best way to store fertiliser has helped you with your fertiliser storage plans.
 For more articles like this, or to access our latest videos and brochures, check out our Learning Hub.